Kasekopf/looprobot/README.md

 # Overview

-This is a Shrunken Adventurer softcore script, using the [grimoire](https://github.com/Kasekopf/grimoire) framework.
+This is a You Robot softcore script, using the [grimoire](https://github.com/Kasekopf/grimoire) framework.
 It is a fork of [loopgyou](https://github.com/Kasekopf/loop-casual/tree/gyou).

 ### Strategy